How to learn from your relationship mistakes

 Think about each time you feel a particular issue has influenced your life and imagine what someone else, without your conditioning, may have done.
 It could be they would have walked away, spoken up or acted faster.
 Once you can identify what someone else may do in your situation, it’s time to consider whether you can learn from this awakening and use it to make better choices.

+How to know if someone is right for you?
+Do others see it?
 Having an outside perspective is sometimes frowned upon in relationships.
 Letting people in on your personal business is not a move to take lightly and is a choice that needs to be carefully considered.
 People, no matter how similar in background or how long you’ve known them, can respond very differently to the same situation.
 If you are going to seek an alternative perspective, then make sure it’s one you truly value.

 When asking the opinion of others, be extremely clear on the input you’re requesting.
 Are you wanting them to comment on the entirety of your relationship, or just this one mistake that you’re currently dealing with?
 Be wary also of constantly asking for advice that you rarely implement.
 Watching a friend repeatedly make the same mistake is tough, having exactly the same conversation about how they can stop making them, is frustrating.